 Short answer: yes!
 Having an online portfolio will certainly help you find makeup artist jobs.
 But I’m sure you came here for more than just a yes or no.

 Keep reading as we dive into why portfolios will help you get hired and what should be in it!

-Why will it help?
+Why Will it Help?

 There are a number of ways having an online portfolio will help you find makeup artist jobs!
 Let’s break them down, shall we?

-Branding yourself as a MUA seems like a daunting task, but it’s so important for the growth of your career!
+Branding yourself as an MUA seems like a daunting task, but it’s so important for the growth of your career!
 You want an image that is easily identifiable and draws people in!
 Having an online portfolio is a great place to brand yourself.